Lithium-ion (LiFePo) Batteries for Truck Campers

 Cost

-Deep cycle lead-acid batteries are less expensive than LiFePO batteries.
+Deep-cycle lead-acid batteries are less expensive than LiFePO batteries.
 Example: Interstate Deep Cycle Group 27 LA Battery, 80 Ah (amp hours), 12 volts, number of possible cycles not provided, cost per battery as of 5/15/20- $127.95.Chart showing cost vs value

 Battle Born LiFePO Deep Cycle Battery – 100 Ah (amp hours), 12 volts with built-in BMS (Battery Management System), 3,000 – 5000 deep cycles, cost per battery as of 5/15/20 – $949.00.

-Smart Battery’s Lithium Battery Deep Cycle Model SB100 – 108 Ah (amp hours https://www.lithiumion-batteries.com/products/product/12v-100ah-lithium-ion-battery.php), 12 volts with build-in BPS (Battery Protection System), 5000 deep cycles, cost per battery as of 5/21/19 – $1,249.99.
+Smart Battery’s Lithium Battery Deep Cycle Model SB100 – 108 Ah (amp hours https://www.lithiumion-batteries.com/products/product/12v-100ah-lithium-ion-battery.php), 12 volts with built-in BPS (Battery Protection System), 5000 deep cycles, cost per battery as of 5/21/19 – $1,249.99.

 Chart showing cost vs.speed